Blog images are an important part of your blogging process.

 A picture says a thousand words, right?
 Use that to your advantage!
 Use images to explain complex ideas or statistics, or to interject humor.
 Use images to break up long swaths of text and give your readers a chance to ‘catch their breath.’

 And finally, additional images spread throughout a blog post provide additional social sharing options.
 Those images can be shared to Facebook or Twitter or, most importantly, Pinterest, providing additional touch points and clicks to your content.

 Which means that more images results in 10x better content.”

-If you are wondering about how to use images on your blog, you should wonder first about the file types you are going to use.
+If you are wondering about how to use images on your personal or business blog, you should wonder first about the file types you are going to use.
 There are a lot of variables that are important in search engine optimization.